-“Project.db” is a DaVinci Resolve database file which contains your project’s post production works like your timelines, edits, markers, etc,.
+“Project.db” is a DaVinci Resolve project library database file which contains your project’s post production works like your timelines, edits, markers, etc,.
 Each project that you work on will have its own project.db file.

 (Read this post to quickly locate your project.db file.)

-If your hard disk crashes or you accidentally delete your project folders which contain the project.db file, then follow the below steps.
+If your hard disk crashes or you accidentally delete your project folders that contain the project.db file, then follow the below steps.

 How to Recover DaVinci Resolve Deleted Projects?

-- Recover lost data using data recovery softwares like EaseUS, Recuva, etc,.
+- Recover lost data using data recovery software like EaseUS, Recuva, etc,.

 - Go to EaseUs – data recovery software.

 - Hover over “Data Recovery” and select your OS.

 - Click on “Data Recovery Wizard Free” or Pro and download.